 Footprints in the Arctic – Evening event

-On behalf of the German Environment Agency (UBA), Ecologic Institute is organising an evening event on Germany's activities in protecting the Arctic.
 What does Germany actually have to do with the Arctic and what impact do our daily decisions have on it?
-These and further questions will be discussed on 22 October 2018 during the evening event with experts during the Science Arena and at various information stands.
-In addition, the premiere of the short film "Footsteps in the Arctic" will be celebrated.
+These and further questions were discussed on 22 October 2018 during Ecologic Institute's evening event on Germany's activities in protecting the Arctic, which was organized as a part of a project for the German Environment Agency (UBA).
+The evening brought a broader audience together with experts in a Science Arena and enabled also the exchange with various German organisations at information stalls.
+To begin the evening, the premiere of the short explanatory film "Footsteps in the Arctic".
 The film explores to what extent we in Germany are responsible for the changes in the Arctic and what we can do.